lhafkamp/minor-frisbee/README.md

 ## TODO
 -  [x] saving the voting events/game rooms in a database
 -  [ ] synchronise the voting system or let incoming users wait
--  [ ] enable the interface during the time-based event, disable it otherwise
+-  [x] enable the interface during the time-based event, disable it otherwise
--  [ ] users should only be able to vote once during a time-based event
+-  [x] users should only be able to vote once during a time-based event
--  [ ] feedback about the voting process
+-  [x] feedback about the voting process
 -  [ ] loading indicator
 -  [ ] styling
 -  [ ] UX
 -  [ ] feature detection where a user that cannot vote won't see the voting interface
+-  [ ] feature detection for sockets
+-  [ ] see if a client is still online by polling every second
+-  [ ] request doesn't work sometimes, probably the API but should look into it
+-  [ ] save poolData somewhere for if users come back to a room

 ## Coding process
 ### Week 1